The JSON Compare REST service allows you to invoke JSON comparisons from a wide range of programming languages and systems.

 An OpenAPI definition of the REST interface is available at our public Bitbucket repository.

-This definition can be loaded in the Swagger Sditor: http://editor.swagger.io/#/ to view online documentation.
+This definition can be loaded in the Swagger Editor: http://editor.swagger.io/ to view online documentation, and also generate API clients.
 It is also possible, after supplying an authorization token to experiment with the REST API, however we have found the Postman Collection easier to use.

 Additionally, Swagger Codegen can be used to generate client API libraries for a wide range of programming languages.
 We have made use of this generator with some command-line clients that we provide.
 Other programming languages and systems are available, but we have not tested or can provide support for these.